cblevins/sp25-data/_pages/schedule.md

 ## Week 15

 ### Tu.
-5/6: Final Project Presentation
+5/6: Final Project Presentations / Project Workshop

 - 📊 Rough Draft of Research Project due Mon.
-5/5 by 11:59PM
+5/5 or Weds.
+5/7 by 11:59PM (select your due date on the sign-up sheet)
 - Prepare a **5-minute presentation** on the draft of your research project

 ### Th.
-5/8: Wrapping Up
+5/8: Final Project Presentations / Wrapping Up

+- 📊 Rough Draft of Research Project due Mon.
+5/5 or Weds.
+5/7 by 11:59PM (select your due date on the sign-up sheet)
+- Prepare a **5-minute presentation** on the draft of your research project

 Due this week:

-- 📊 Peer Review of Research Project Draft due Thurs.
-5/8 by 11:59PM
+- 📊 Peer Review of Research Project Draft due Fri.
+5/9 by 11:59PM

 ## Finals Week